-It is interesting to explore the behavior of the bias potential for a pair of QM and MM particles with $\Delta x =$ $x_i - x_k \leq 0$.
+It is interesting to explore the behavior of the bias potential for a pair of QM and MM particles with $\Delta x = x_i - x_k \leq 0$.
 In this regime, the QM and MM particles are not mixed, yet the bias potential is non-zero.
 This results from the normalization condition on the bias function (Eq.
-8): as QM and MM particles approach each other from $\Delta x < 0$, the bias function with exchanged QM and MM indices becomes non-negligible, so the magnitude of the bias function is reduced from unity.
-Contributions to the bias potential from QM and MM pairs that have $x_i \leq x_k$ must therefore be considered; however, the bias potential is seen to decay rapidly to zero for $x_i \ll x_k$ suggesting a truncation of terms involving exchanges between QM and MM particles with large negative displacement differences is possible.
+12): as QM and MM particles approach each other from $\Delta x < 0$, the bias function with exchanged QM and MM indices becomes non-negligible, so the magnitude of the bias function is reduced from unity.
+Contributions to the bias potential from QM and MM pairs that have $x_i \leq x_k$ must therefore be considered.
+FIRES neglects these contributions, and sets the bias potential to zero for any configuration with QM/MM separation.
+10 This can be understood as the cause of the structural artifacts at the boundary observed in FIRES when $k^{\rm FIRES}$ is not large enough.
+12,47 However, in spite of the requirement in FlexiBLE of including a bias even for configurations with QM/MM separation, the bias potential is seen to decay rapidly to zero for $x_i \ll x_k$ suggesting a truncation of terms involving exchanges between QM and MM particles with large negative displacement differences is possible.
 Furthermore, the rapid increase of V^{bias} with $x_i \gg x_k$ strongly biases against a large number of QM and MM pairs having $\Delta x > 0$, which always contribute to the bias potential, again suggesting a truncation of terms is possible.
-Indeed, we show below that the FlexiBLE bias function can be aggressively truncated.
-Nevertheless, the form of the bias function does permit a small degree of QM/MM mixing around $\Delta x = 0$ close to the QM/MM boundary.
+Indeed, we show below that the Flexi-BLE bias function can be aggressively truncated.
+Nevertheless, the form of the bias function does permit a small degree of deviation from perfect QM/MM separation in a region around $\Delta x = 0$ close to the QM/MM boundary.
 This is true for any choice of pair function, including the form used in BEST.
-The width of this mixing region is controlled by how rapidly the pair function decays with

-QM/MM separation, and can thus be made negligibly small with a suitably large value of α .
+The width of this region is controlled by how rapidly the pair function decays with QM/MM separation, and can thus be made negligibly small with a suitably large value of α .